gnss-sdr/geniuss-place/_posts/2016-06-23-sige-gn3s-sampler-v2-usb-front-end.md

 ## Introduction

-This article provides details about the support that GNSS-SDR offers for real-time operation using the GNSS USB front-end [SiGe GN3S Sampler v2](https://www.sparkfun.com/products/retired/8238).
+This article provides details about the support that GNSS-SDR offers for real-time operation using the GNSS USB front-end [SiGe GN3S Sampler v2](https://www.sparkfun.com/products/retired/8238){:target="_blank"}.
 Unfortunately, this product has been retired and replaced by a newer version v3, but we hope this still can be useful to v2 users.
 The article starts with a brief description of the GN3S hardware and gives some insights about the required modifications in the firmware code that drives the Cypress FX2 microcontroller.
 It follows introducing the GNU Radio compliant GN3S signal source that enables access to the signal samples in real-time.
 The driver can be compiled and installed as standalone library, and thus can be used by any other GNU Radio application in C++ or Python, including gnuradio-companion.
 Finally, we describe a step-by-step procedure to configure GNSS-SDR to receive GPS L1 signals using the GN3S dongle.
 Some experimental results with real-life signals are also provided.

 ## SiGe GN3S firmware internal details and modifications

-The [SiGe GN3S v2 USB RF front-end](https://www.sparkfun.com/products/8238?), developed by the [Colorado Center For Astrodynamics Research](http://ccar.colorado.edu/gnss/), is basically composed of two different integrated circuits.
-On the one hand, GNSS-related operations are based on the [SiGe 4120](http://www.skyworksinc.com/Products_SiGe.aspx) GPS Application Specific Integrated Circuit (ASIC), that performs RF amplification, filtering, downconversion, and baseband sampling (In June 2011, Skyworks closed its acquisition of SiGe Semiconductor).
-On the other hand, the Cypress Semiconductors [EZ-USB FX2LP](http://www.cypress.com/?id=193) USB 2.0 microcontroller is in charge of reading the digital samples coming from the SiGe 4120 ASIC and sending them in real-time to the PC through the universal serial bus.
+The [SiGe GN3S v2 USB RF front-end](https://www.sparkfun.com/products/8238?){:target="_blank"}, developed by the [Colorado Center For Astrodynamics Research](http://ccar.colorado.edu/gnss/){:target="_blank"}, is basically composed of two different integrated circuits.
+On the one hand, GNSS-related operations are based on the [SiGe 4120](http://www.skyworksinc.com/Products_SiGe.aspx){:target="_blank"} GPS Application Specific Integrated Circuit (ASIC), that performs RF amplification, filtering, downconversion, and baseband sampling (in June 2011, Skyworks closed its acquisition of SiGe Semiconductor).
+On the other hand, the Cypress Semiconductors [EZ-USB FX2LP](http://www.cypress.com/?id=193){:target="_blank"} USB 2.0 microcontroller is in charge of reading the digital samples coming from the SiGe 4120 ASIC and sending them in real-time to the PC through the universal serial bus.

 <figure>